 Function: Growth and plant maturation.

-Sign of deficiency: Leaves mottled yellow and white.
+Signs of nutrient deficiency: Leaves mottled yellow and white.
 Brown spots may develop on leaves.
 Stunted plant growth or plant slow to mature.

 Sign of excess: Tissue dieback in the leaves, dieback surrounded by yellow border.